1. Identify some letters of the alphabet.

 10. Classify objects according to their size, shape, and quantity.

 Classification skills are the building blocks of important math concepts.
-With Little Skill Seekers: Sorting & Matching, children practice and hone these skills by sorting, matching, and grouping objects.
+With Scholastic Early Learners: Pre-K Extra Big Skills Workbook: Sorting and Matching, children practice and hone these skills by sorting, matching, and grouping objects.

 11. Count to 10.